nergalex/f5-sslo-category/README.md

 ## Consul
 Consul is used as a "Source of Truth" system.
-Choose your install guide: customized or quickly :o)
+Choose your install guide: customized or automated
 ### Customized
 Follow [Consul install guide](https://learn.hashicorp.com/consul/datacenter-deploy/deployment-guide#install-consul)